cran-task-views/TimeSeries/TimeSeries.md

   models including structural and SARIMA models.
 Bayesian structural time series models are implemented in `r pkg("bsts")` Robust Kalman filtering is provided by `r pkg("RobKF")`.
-- *Non-Gaussian time series* can be handled with GLARMA state space models via `r pkg("glarma")`, and using Generalized Autoregressive Score models in the `r pkg("GAS")` and `r pkg("gasmodel")` packages. `r pkg("GlarmaVarSel")` provides variable selection in high-dimensional sparse GLARMA models.
+- *Non-Gaussian time series* can be handled with GLARMA state space models via `r pkg("glarma")`, and using Generalized Autoregressive Score models in the `r pkg("GAS")` and `r pkg("gasmodel")`  packages.
+  `r pkg("GlarmaVarSel")` provides variable selection in high-dimensional sparse GLARMA models.
+  Dynamic Generalized Additive Models are implemented in `r pkg("mvgam")`.
   Conditional Efficient Bayesian inference for nonlinear and non-Gaussian state space models is provided in `r pkg("bssm")`.
   `r pkg("PTSR")` includes functions to model and forecast a range of regression based dynamic models for positive time series.
 - *Count time series* models are handled in the
   `r pkg("tscount")` and `r pkg("acp")` packages.